 When and where do I need to apply the selection effect?

 ALL of the objects in your app MUST ALWAYS provide some sort of selection effect with NO EXCEPTION.
 Unlike touch-enabled devices, taking action on TV requires 2-step user interactions; the user needs to select a UI element on the screen using the pointer or the arrow keys depending on the remote control mode, then press the OK button.
-Therefore, for better user experience, it is necessary that you apply the selection effect (animation, highlight, color or size changes, etc.) to show what element is activated.
+Therefore, for a better user experience, you must apply the selection effect (animation, highlight, color or size changes, etc.) to show what element is activated.

 What are the supported screen resolutions of apps?